 Adam designed his own kitchen in partnership with Roundhouse Design as part of the extensive renovation and adaptation of his family home in Buckinghamshire (below).
 He now provides a range of design and consultancy services to private clients, architects, OTs and personal injury lawyers, and provides training in conjunction with selected partners.

-Adam's story continues, and perhaps you are part of it?
+Adam's story continues, and perhaps you're part of it?
 If you require the expertise of the country's leading accessible kitchen designer, please feel free to make contact.